u-blox/c030-dev/README.md

 To fetch and build the code in this repository you must first install the [mbed CLI tools](https://github.com/ARMmbed/mbed-cli#installation) and their prerequisites; this will include a compiler (you can use GCC_ARM, ARM or IAR).
 You will need to use `mbed config` to tell the mbed CLI tools where that compiler is.

+Then, to run the tests, you must install the [mbed test tools](https://github.com/ARMmbed/greentea/blob/master/docs/QUICKSTART.md).

 Until we have C030 boards, you will also need to obtain a Vodafone UTM board, along with its LiPo battery and a USB cable to connect it to a PC; we're using this for driver development as it includes the LiPo battery gauge, LiPo battery charger and primary cell battery gauge chips that we will use on the C030 board.

 # How To Test This Code